Crew - Girls 1st Team

 The coaching team at Brooks is highly focused on the development of the individual and team.
 Many are full time members of the Brooks community, augmented each spring by additional coaches from the Boston area.

 Christopher "Tote" Smith joined the Brooks faculty as a teacher and Director of Rowing in the summer of 2016.
-Tote learned the sport of rowing under Lightweight Coach Andy Card at Yale University, where he was fortunate to be part of two varsity crews with undefeated regular seasons in 1990 and 1991, the first of which also claimed both the Eastern Sprints and IRA Championships.
-Having coached the Brooks JV girls under the leadership of former Director of Rowing Sally Morris in 2003, he now brings back to Brooks nine years' experience as assistant and four years as head rowing coach at Salisbury School, where the varsity eight medaled in three of the past six NEIRA championships, including a gold and back-to-back National Schools Championship in 2016.
+Smith learned the sport of rowing under Lightweight Coach Andy Card at Yale University, where he was fortunate to be part of two varsity crews with undefeated regular seasons in 1990 and 1991, the first of which also claimed both the Eastern Sprints and IRA Championships.
+Having coached the Brooks JV girls under the leadership of former Director of Rowing Sally Morris in 2003, he now brings back to Brooks nine years' experience as assistant and four years as head rowing coach at Salisbury School, where the varsity eight medaled in three of the past six NEIRA championships, including a gold and back-to-back National Schools Championships in 2016.
 He is excited to be back at Brooks and looks forward to working with rowers and coaches to further develop both the girls' and boys' programs.